Sep 29, 2021

 First of all, one of the most obvious factors – stress and exhaustion.

 How is this significant?
-Well, when these sections become too short, they can die, and this shortening has been linked to Parkinson’s, type 2 diabetes, cardiovascular disease and cancer.
+Well, when these sections become too short, they can die, and this shortening has been linked to Parkinson’s, Type II diabetes, cardiovascular disease and cancer.

-Another study also suggests that even the anticipation of stress can bring about negative effects.
-Researchers found that those who felt most affected by the anticipation of stress “exhibited greater signs of aging on the cellular level”.
+Another study also suggests that even the anticipation of stress can have negative effects.
+Researchers found that those most affected by the anticipation of stress “exhibited greater signs of aging on the cellular level.”

 And not to mention, having a heavy workload also usually leads to less downtime to pamper ourselves.
-This leads to sloppy (or no) skincare, no time for proper sleep or exercise (which protects the aging brain) – all of which are detrimental to our health AND appearance.
+This leads to sloppy (or no) skincare, and no time for proper sleep or exercise (which protects the aging brain) – all detrimental to our health AND appearance.

 Yes – while being under the blazing hot sun exposes you to UV Rays, you’re no safer under the fluorescent lights of your office.